Getting to know each other through fellowship and service.

 Do you wish you had more opportunity to get to know the people who fill the pews around you each Sunday morning?
-Here is an easy, fun way to make it happen.
-Enjoy a special dinner at Covenant every other month.
+Here is an easy, fun way to make it happen!
+Enjoy a special dinner at Covenant once a month (September - May) where you will sit at an assigned table with people older or younger or the same age as you.
 The goal is to provide an opportunity to get to know one another better through the sharing of food and conversation.
-There will be separate tables for children in grade school on up, hosted by an adult.
-(Babysitting will be provided for 4 and under.
-They will need to eat before they come or bring a sandwich.)
+We want participation from all ages - singles, families, young couples, and empty nesters!

 Meals and Ministry (M&M)